-- Some societal beliefs and myths held about sexuality and disability which construct the sexuality of people with disability in negative ways or do not consider that they have the same need for intimacy as their able bodied peers.
+- Some beliefs and myths held about sexuality and disability construct the sexuality of people with disability in negative ways.
+This includes the myth that people with disability do not have the same need for intimacy as their able bodied peers.

-- Some societal beliefs and myths that may be held by some providers regarding the child or young person’s right to safety, privacy and opportunities for positive social interactions.
+- Some providers may hold beliefs and myths regarding the child or young person’s right to safety, privacy and opportunities for positive social interactions.

-- They may experience a potential lack of understanding about social relationships, personal boundaries, protective behaviours, sexual awareness and an understanding of what ‘abuse’ or inappropriate touching is.
+- Some children and young people with disability may not understand social relationships, personal boundaries, protective behaviours, sexual awareness or an understanding of what abuse and inappropriate touching is.

-- Children and young people are at increased risk because they may not have received appropriate human development and sexual education (or any at all)
+- Children and young people with disability may not have learned about human development or received adequate sexual education.

-- Children and young people may experience behavioural issues which are sometimes dealt with in a more ‘physical’ manner by carers, providers
+- Children and young people with disability may have behavioural issues that are sometimes dealt with in a more ‘physical’ manner by carers and providers

-- Children and young people with disabilities may experience increased dependence on others to have needs met, and receive care by a number of carers or providers in addition to their parent or primary carer.
-Thus they have increased personal contact with others.
+- Children and young people with disabilities may be more likely to be dependent on others to have their needs met.
+This means they may receive care from a number of carers or providers, and thus they have increased personal contact with others.

-- Due to their disability children and young people may experience a reduced physical ability to resist or avoid mistreatment and abuse.
+- Due to their disability, children and young people may have a reduced physical ability to resist or avoid mistreatment and abuse.

-- Children and young people are more unlikely to tell adults, including their parents about when they don’t feel safe.
+- Children and young people with disability are less likely to tell adults, including their parents, when they don’t feel safe.

-Some of the following ‘early warning’ signs are indicators that children are not feeling safe and could or may be being maltreated in some way:Click + for more information
+Some of the following ‘early warning’ signs are indicators that children are not feeling safe, and may be being maltreated in some way:Click + for more information

 - Physical injuries, like bruises, broken bones, sprains or cuts that have unlikely or no explanations

-- Other physical symptoms of any nature including headaches, backaches, sleep disturbances, loss of control of bladder or bowel functions or unexplained weight loss.
-It may also include the feeling of butterflies in their tummy, feeling sick,
+- Other physical symptoms including headaches, backaches, sleep disturbances, loss of control of bladder or bowel functions or unexplained weight loss.
+It may also include the feeling of butterflies in their tummy, or feeling sick,

 - A loss of interest in the activities they once enjoyed,

-- Changes in their emotional state – being more dependant, unconfident
+- Changes in their emotional state – being more dependant, losing confidence.

 - Dramatically changed behaviour, including depression, anxiety, phobias, self-injury or neglect